wundergraph/cosmo/composition-go/README.md

 ## Composition

-Use `Federate` to produce a federated subgraph from the a set of subgraphs:
+Use `Federate` to produce a federated subgraph from a set of subgraphs:

 ```go